bhumikdv/greyatom-python-for-data-science/Python-Codes/README.md

 ### Project Overview

- You have been hired by the University of Data Science to manage their students' records.
-Your job is to create the student management system for the university.
-Let's try to build the system using basic Python operations.
+ Project Spy Game

 ### Learnings from the project

- After completing this project, you will get to know how to solve basic Python problems.
+ After completing this project, you will have a better understanding of solving logical problems using python.
 In this project, you will be applying the following concepts:

-Mathematical operations
-List operations
-Dictionary operations
-String indexing and formatting
+String operations
+Conditional statement and loops
+File I/O
+Functions

 ### Approach taken to solve the problem

- Basic Mathematical operations, List operations, Dictionary operations, String indexing and formatting
+ Basic file operations

 ### Challenges faced

- It was quiet straight forward
+ None!

+### Additional pointers

+ Problem Statement
+Hello lieutenant!
+It's with an emergency that our agency wishes to use the skills that you learned in 'python intermediate' module.
+Your mission if you choose to accept it, would be to help us decipher a message that we received from our intel.
+We have multiple text files that need to be read and have certain operations performed to get our final message.

+Good luck.
+The fate of humanity lies in your hands.!!